What is Lyocell? The Sustainable Fabric That's Actually Better for Workouts

 APRÍ's collection is built on TENCEL™ Lyocell as the foundation.
 But we took it further: all APRÍ garments are also treated with plant-based anti-odour technology — either APRÍtech™ with HeiQ Mint or APRÍshield™ with NordShield — both free from heavy metals and proven to retain 94%+ effectiveness after 20 washes.

-The combination of naturally odour-resistant Lyocell fabric with plant-based anti-odour treatment creates activewear that stays genuinely fresh across multiple wears — not as a marketing claim, but in measurable, testable terms confirmed by independent testing and, more importantly, by customers who've worn the clothes through real training.
+The combination of naturally odour-resistant lyocell fabric with plant-based anti-odour treatment creates activewear that stays genuinely fresh across multiple wears — not as a marketing claim, but in measurable, testable terms confirmed by independent testing and, more importantly, by customers who've worn the clothes through real training.

 The Bottom Line